F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Filing a Formal Complaint

-To file a Formal Complaint, a Complainant must complete the Discrimination and Harassment Complaint Form online, in person or via electronic mail.
+To file a Formal Complaint, a Complainant must complete the Discrimination and Harassment Complaint Form online, in person, or via electronic mail.
 To request a Discrimination and Harassment Complaint Form, click here.
-The complaint must be signed and dated by the Complainant and describe the alleged incident(s) with the relevant date(s), name(s) of the Respondent(s) and name(s) of Witness(es).
-The Institutional Equity Office can provide assistance in completing the that form.
+The complaint must be signed and dated by the Complainant and describe the alleged incident(s) with the relevant date(s), name(s) of the Respondent(s), and name(s) of Witness(es).
+The Institutional Equity Office can provide assistance in completing that form.

 Initial Assessment of the Formal Complaint

-As soon as practical following the receipt of the Formal Complaint, the Title IX Coordinator and Director of Institutional Equity will gather any clarifying information from the complainant in order to complete an initial assessment to determine (1) whether or not the allegations set forth in the Formal Complaint, if substantiated, would constitute a violation of Policies overseen by Institutional Equity and (2) whether or not there is reasonable cause to believe that the Respondent(s) has violated a Policy.
-If the information indicates that such allegations, if substantiated, would not constitute a violation of Policy or that there is not reasonable cause to believe that the Respondent(s) has violated the Policy, the Title IX Coordinator and Director of Institutional Equity may dismiss the Complaint, and that decision shall be final.
-The Title IX Coordinator and Director of Institutional Equity shall provide the Complainant with written notice of the dismissal.
+As soon as practical following the receipt of the Formal Complaint, the Director of Institutional Equity will gather any clarifying information from the complainant in order to complete an initial assessment to determine (1) whether or not the allegations set forth in the Formal Complaint, if substantiated, would constitute a violation of Policies overseen by Institutional Equity and (2) whether or not there is reasonable cause to believe that the Respondent(s) has violated a Policy.
+If the information indicates that such allegations, if substantiated, would not constitute a violation of Policy or that there is no reasonable cause to believe that the Respondent(s) has violated the Policy, the Director may dismiss the Complaint, and that decision shall be final.
+The Director shall provide the Complainant with written notice of the dismissal.

-In the event that the Title IX Coordinator and Director of Institutional Equity's initial assessment indicates that the allegations within the Complaint, if substantiated, would constitute a violation of Policy and that there is reasonable cause to believe that the Respondent(s) has violated Policy, or if the Title IX Coordinator and Director of Institutional Equity determines that the matter should be investigated, University Investigator(s) shall be assigned to conduct a thorough fact-finding investigation.
+In the event that the Director's initial assessment indicates that the allegations within the Complaint, if substantiated, would constitute a violation of Policy and that there is reasonable cause to believe that the Respondent(s) has violated Policy, or if the Director determines that the matter should be investigated, University Investigator(s) shall be assigned to conduct a thorough fact-finding investigation.

 Notification of Formal Complaint to Respondent

-Following an initial assessment, the Title IX Coordinator and Director of Institutional Equity will assign a University Investigator(s) to investigate the Formal Complaint.
+Following an initial assessment, the Director of Institutional Equity will assign a University Investigator(s) to investigate the Formal Complaint.
 The University Investigator(s) must have sufficient training and/or experience to conduct a thorough and impartial investigation.
-In the event the Title IX Coordinator and Director of Institutional Equity made a determination pursuant to these Procedures to dismiss the Formal Complaint, no University Investigator(s) will be assigned, and the notification as outlined below will not be sent.
+In the event the Director decides pursuant to these Procedures to dismiss the Formal Complaint, no University Investigator(s) will be assigned, and the notification as outlined below will not be sent.

-The Title IX Coordinator and Director of Institutional Equity will provide prompt notification, including a copy of the Formal Complaint or notice of allegations, to the Complainant, the Respondent(s), the department head or supervisor, and the appropriate Vice President, Dean, or head of other major unit.
+The Director will provide prompt notification, including a copy of the Formal Complaint or notice of allegations, to the Complainant, the Respondent(s), the department head or supervisor, and the appropriate Vice President, Dean, or head of other major unit.
 The Formal Complaint or Notice of Allegations will be delivered through electronic mail.
 If the Respondent is a student or student organization, the University will notify the Student Organization Representative and the Dean of Students as the appropriate Dean.
 The notification to the Respondent(s) will include a copy of the Formal Complaint, or, in University-Initiated Investigations, a statement of allegations, and a link to the relevant University Policy and these Procedures.

 The Respondent(s) will be requested to respond in writing to the Formal Complaint within a reasonable time, not to exceed 10 days from the date of electronic mailing of the notification of the Formal Complaint.
-An extension of time must be approved by the Title IX Coordinator and Director of Institutional Equity.
+An extension of time must be approved by the Director.
 In the event that an investigation is undertaken in accordance with these Procedures, a copy of the Respondent(s)’s response will be provided to the Complainant.

 University-Initiated Investigation